FREQUENTLY ASKED QUESTIONS

 Le Ciel’s team have direct experience in event organizing, fundraising, film making, spiritual and life coaching, marketing, advertising, PR, permaculture, management, consultancy, ecology, health and healing.
-The skills that are lacking in the founders are provided by key people in the foundation’s ecosystem who all have years of experience and are highly respected in different industries and departments.
+The skills missing among the founders are provided by key people in the foundation’s ecosystem who have years of experience and are highly respected in different industries.

 Q9: What, if any partnerships is Le Ciel forming with other groups working to communicate the power of indigenous wisdom?

 For the moment, Le Ciel is in contact with many creators and entrepreneurs who share the same values.